 -

-Purchasing the Medication: The prescription can then be filled at a pharmacy in Mexico.
-It's important to ensure that the pharmacy is reputable and licensed.
+Purchasing the Medication: The prescription can then be filled at a pharmacy in Mexico. make sure to check that the pharmacy is reputable and licensed.

 -